dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/facebook_ads.md

 ### Source `facebook_ads_source`

-This function returns a list of resources to load campaigns, ad sets, ads, creatives, and ad leads data from Facebook Marketing API.
+This function returns a list of resources to load campaigns, ad sets, ads, creatives and ad leads data from Facebook Marketing API.

 ```python